Turning The Tables on Turkey Day Trauma & Trepidation

 - Give each family member a list of tasks you need them to perform and a time frame for when they need to be done by.

 - Call your hostess and ask what they will be serving to see if it meets your dietary needs and then check if you can bring some “sugar-free” or gluten-free options.

 - Remind your in-laws that you will be eating dinner at your mother’s house and will be at their house in the afternoon to say hello.

 - Declare the Thanksgiving table a “no-politics” zone.

-Changing your holiday karma is possible.
-But we need to be as mindful about creating our holiday Integrity Protection Program as we are our Thanksgiving menu.
-My hope is that, to whatever extent you need to, you can turn the tables on turkey day trauma and trepidation and have the yummiest of holidays.
+Changing our holiday karma is possible.
+But we need to be as mindful about creating our holiday Integrity Protection Program as we are about planning our Thanksgiving menu.
+My hope is that, to whatever extent you need to, you can turn the tables on turkey day trauma and trepidation and have the yummiest of Thanksgiving feasts.

 Transformational Action Steps

 (1) Start formulating your holiday Integrity Protection Program.